 Mastery Learning at EFS

-In Upper School, Elmwood Franklin School uses a “mastery learning” model to build students’ skills and confidence and to prepare them for the academic rigors to come.
-While the model is fairly straightforward, it is sometimes misunderstood as a lowering of standards.
-We believe it is the exact opposite.
-Mastery learning assures that all our students reach a certain level of understanding that not only builds their confidence but also gives them the foundation upon which to build future learning.
+Elmwood Franklin School uses a “mastery learning” approach in Upper School to build students’ skills and confidence and to prepare them for the academic rigors to come.
+Mastery learning assures that all our students reach a level of understanding that not only builds their confidence but also gives them the foundation upon which to build future learning.

-Mastery learning is among a group of teaching methods known as “outcome-based education” that are widely defined as focused on student outcomes rather than inputs (resources used in classrooms).
-At EFS we believe that mastery learning fits well with our mission to prepare children for success in school and in life, and many years of our graduates excelling in the most challenging high school and college programs is clear evidence of its effectiveness.
+At EFS we believe that mastery learning fits our mission to prepare children for success in school and in life, and many years of our graduates excelling in the most challenging high school and college programs is clear evidence of its effectiveness.